Our gallery hours are:

 Education and Registration:

 We hope to make art accessible to everyone, and to make our community more inclusive, creative, and reflective of our whole community.
-To qualify, students must complete an application (found here) and provide requested financial documentation as noted in the application.
+To apply for a scholarship, students must send us an e-mail with the required information (found here).
 Scholarships are available to students of all ages and are need based.

 No!
 Our camps are designed to cater to a range of skills and abilities so every child can have a positive artistic experience.
 Beginners and more advanced students are always welcome.